 The State requires you to account for the following items: non-expendable personal property and equipment valued at more than $1,000.00, regardless of the funding source or means of acquisition.
-Additionally, you must account for the following, regardless of value: "Mandatory Control List" items and sensitive items.
-Also, some departments, or divisions have identified items for accountability.
+Additionally, you must account for all sensitive items regardless of value.
+Some departments or divisions have identified additional items for accountability.
 As with all accountability issues, first check with your office or section Property Custodian, or your Departmental Property Officer.

 No. Coordinate with your Property Custodian or Departmental Property Officer and use your departments means of accountability.
-A transfer form is only needed when excessing or transferring an item to another department.
+A transfer form is only needed when excessing or transfering property to another department.

 Yes, Departments may replace or upgrade equipment through a trade-in of a like item.
 Trade-ins require advanced written approval by the Property Management Office.
-(PMO).
-The PMO will only approve trade-ins in the best interests of the State.
-Property Custodians propose trade-ins through their Departmental Property Officer.
+The Property Management Office will only approve trade-ins in the best interests of the State.
+Property Custodians propose trade-ins (on a memo) through their Departmental Property Officer.
 The memo must include:

-Equipment description including Property Control and Serial Numbers
+Equipment description including Property Control Numbers and Serial Numbers

 Equipment condition and current estimated value